patbaumgartner/spring-ai-azure-workshop/6-README-retrieval-augmented-generation.md

 }
 ```

-Now using the `message` request parameter to ask about a specific bike.
+Now use the `message` request parameter to ask about a specific bike.

 ```shell
 $  http GET localhost:8080/ai/rag message=="Tell me some details about the SwiftRide Hybrid"